futurelearn/markdown-editor/README.md

 For more information see [Rich Text Editor](https://app.gitbook.com/@futurelearn/s/engineering-docs/the-futurelearn-app/frontend/javascript/rich-text-editor) in the engineering docs.

 ### Developing

+1. Install `parcel` globally: `npm install -g parcel`
-Run `npm install` to install the dependencies.
+2. Run `npm install` to install the dependencies.
+3. `cd ./example`

-`cd` into `example` and run `npm install` to install the dependencies of the example app which the test suite will be run against.
+4. Run `npm install` to install the dependencies of the example app which the test suite will be run against.

-You also need to install `parcel` globally: `npm install -g parcel`
+5. When you start developing, run `npm run start` which will start compiling the assets in watch mode.
+6. To view the editor you can visit `http://localhost:1234/index.html`.

 To run the test suite run `npm run test` which will start up both the example app and cypress.
-To view the editor you can visit `http://localhost:1234/index.html`.

-When you start developing, run `npm run start` which will start compiling the assets in watch mode.

 ### Supporting new elements